Advocating for Positive Change

 ALICE

-ALICE is an acronym for Asset Limited, Income Constrained, Employed.
+ALICE, an acronym for Asset Limited, Income Constrained, Employed, represents working individuals and families that earn above the Federal Poverty Level but cannot afford the basic cost of living in Hawaiʻi.
 The ALICE Initiative aims to increase the economic stability of ALICE Households.
-In 2024, AUW will focus on the following areas:

 • Advocating for measures that would increase accessible, safe and affordable housing